robertocarroll/icc-beta/style-guide-templates/style-points.md

 If the list items are complete sentences begin with an upper-case later and end with a full stop.

 ## Capital letters
-Use lower case for some terms, e.g. the parties and participants in proceedings, in general references, but capitalised in specific references.
+Use lower case for some terms --- such as the parties and participants in proceedings  --- in general references but capitalised in specific references.

-### Examples
+Don't capitise the letter after a colon.

+**Examples**
 Use “the accused” for general references, but “the Accused” when referring to a specific accused person or persons, and “the rights of the defence” (as a general concept), but: “the rights of the Defence for Thomas Lubanga”.

-Use a statement from the deceased victim’s family, but: a statement from the family of deceased Victim a/0051/08.
+Use “a statement from the deceased victim’s family”, but “a statement from the family of deceased Victim a/0051/08”.

 Titles of Court filings should have only the initial letter capitalised.